Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec.SystemModel}, the system model is presented and the transmission scheme is explained.
-In Section \ref{sec.globalKnowledge}, the problem of EH two-hop communications with fully cooperating nodes is addressed.
-We model the problem as a Markov game and apply multi-agent reinforcement learning to find the transmission policies at the transmitter and at the relay.
+In Section \ref{sec.globalKnowledge}, the EH two-hop communications problem is addressed.
+We model the problem as a Markov game and apply multi-agent RL to find the transmission policies at the transmitter and at the relay.
 Convergence guarantees for the proposed algorithm are presented in Section \ref{sec.Convergence}.
 Numerical performance results are presented in Section \ref{sec.Simulation} and Section \ref{sec.Conclusion} concludes the paper.